martintasker/cognito-auth/README.md

 Implement user registration and de-registration, login, logout, and recovery of previous session.

-To keep it minimal,

-* do not include password lifecycle management or user profile data management
+To keep it minimal, do not include password lifecycle management or user profile data management: this does place severe constraints in usefulness.
-* therefore, restrict registration only to pre-permitted account name(s)

-This is useful in very tightly-controlled sites with a couple of users known personally to the developer.

-This uses use cases 1 (register), 13 (delete), 4 (login), 14 (logout), 15 (global logout), 16 (retrieve previous session),
-from the Cognito SDK page.
+From the Cognito SDK page, this uses use cases

-### Minimal Facebook user lifecycle

-Implement federated login using Facebook.

-This permits scaling up of access without going through the complexities of proper ID lifecycle management.
+* 1, register
+* 2, apply confirmation code
+* 13, delete
+* 4, login
+* 14, logout
+* 16, retrieve previous session

 ### Enable broad Cognito-based user community

 The numbers below refer to use cases with the Cognito Identity SDK readme:

-* admin-initiated registration 23: this is a simple add to minimal Cognito user lifecycle, enabling the site developer/admin to invite users personally, but not scaling beyond a tight user community
 * password management: change 11, manage forgotten 12: the absolute minimum necessary to broaden user base
 * minimal MFA additionals: confirm code 2, re-send code 3: minimum necessary to sanely broaden user base
+* SMS-based login instead of email
+* customized welcome messages
+* admin-initiated registration 23: this is a simple add to minimal Cognito user lifecycle, enabling the site developer/admin to invite users personally, but not scaling beyond a tight user community
 * profile management: view 5, verify 6, delete 7, update 8: change email address etc: with this, you have reasonable support for a broad Cognito-managed user base
 * MFA management: enable 9, disable 10: allows users to change their MFA options.
 It's perfectly fine not to permit this--just have a site-wide policy that MFA is either required, or not required.

+### Minimal Facebook user lifecycle

+Implement federated login using Facebook.

+This permits scaling up of access without going through the complexities of proper ID lifecycle management.

 ## Demo app